How to become a Root Node

 Note: The more precise you are, the more likely is a positive vote from all eligible voters, i.e. the Q token holders.

-Finally, select "Yes" if you want to remove and replace an existing root node within a single proposal or "No" if you simply want your address to be added to the existing root node panel.
+Finally, type existing root node address if you want to remove and replace an existing root node within a single proposal or leave field empty if you simply want your address to be added to the existing root node panel.

 After you committed the proposal by confirming the transaction through MetaMask, the process is started and voting is possible for all eligible Q token holders until the voting period (c.f. value of